nicklansley/nick-stable-diffusion/README.md

 - Model-Always-Loaded backend server means that incoming requests go straight to creating images rather than model-loading.
+- Designed as a multi-user web application - get your family trying it on your home network, or set up your workstation as a internet-accessible server using ngrok or similar tunneling tool for your friends to try.
 - Redis-based scheduler and queue management of prompts, so the backend only processes one prompt at a time.
 - Simple non-framework UI that can be adapted as desired.
 The UI looks 'early 1990s' right now but it does its job.
 - A simple API called by the JavaScript in the UI to send prompt requests, check the queue and see the library of